n2my/FeelWave/README.md

 The dataset can be downloaded here: https://pan.ustc.edu.cn/share/index/9fb5b7a0cc3247d0bb85.

-**EmoDataset** is a paired **mmWave–audio emotional speech** dataset collected in an **IRB-approved** study.
-Over one month, **27 stage actors** (11 male, 16 female, aged 18–31) were recruited to perform emotional speech while synchronized **mmWave IF signals** and **audio waveforms** were recorded.
+**EmoDataset** is a paired **mmWave-audio emotional speech** dataset collected in an **IRB-approved** study.
+Over one month, **27 stage actors** (11 male, 16 female, aged 18-31) were recruited to perform emotional speech while synchronized **mmWave IF signals** and **audio waveforms** were recorded.

-The dataset supports research on multimodal emotion sensing, vocal biomechanics, robust speech modeling, and mmWave–audio alignment.
+The dataset supports research on multimodal emotion sensing, vocal biomechanics, robust speech modeling, and mmWave-audio alignment.

 ---

 ## 🎭 Emotion Taxonomy

-A six-category emotion set covering a broad valence–arousal range:
+A six-category emotion set covering a broad valence-arousal range:

 * **happy**
 * **calm**